SaharnazRefaei/SaharnazRefaei/README.md

 ### Hi there 👋, I'm Saharnaz!

 <p>
-🌱A highly motivated Full Stack Web Developer with expertise in building web applications.Who always enjoys using her initiative to fulfill tasks and achieve objectives 😊
+🌱A highly motivated Full Stack Web Developer with expertise in building web applications.
+Who always enjoys using her initiative to fulfill tasks and achieve objectives 😊
  </p>

  <strong>